-Within 180 days of the effective date of this permit, the permittee must submit written notice to EPA and the Colville Tribes that the QAP has been developed and implemented.
+Within 180 days of the effective date of this permit, the permittee must submit written notice to EPA and IDEQ that the QAP has been developed and implemented.

 The permittee may submit written notification as an electronic attachment to the DMR.
-The file name of the electronic attachment must be as follows: YYYY\MM\DD\WA0020281\QAP\55099, where YYYY\MM\DD is the date that the permittee submits the written notification.
-If the permittee choses to submit notification as an electronic attachment the Colville Tribes must be a recipient.
-The plan must be retained on site and made available to EPA and the Colville Tribes upon request.
+The file name of the electronic attachment must be as follows: YYYY\MM\DD\ID0023027\QAP\55099, where YYYY\MM\DD is the date that the permittee submits the written notification.
+The plan must be retained on site and made available to EPA and/or IDEQ upon request.